Gerrit Cole a unanimous winner of his 1st AL Cy Young Award. Blake Snell takes the NL prize

-After coming close several times before, Cole finally finished on top following an outstanding season for the New York Yankees.
+Runner-up twice before, Cole easily finished on top this time following an outstanding season for the New York Yankees.
 The ace right-hander received all 30 first-place votes in balloting by the Baseball Writers’ Association of America.

+“I’m very proud of this season.
+I’m very proud of some of the other seasons where I’ve made a pretty strong run at this award as well,” Cole said on a conference call.
+“But it’s hard to say it wasn’t a little different.
+I mean, there was just a lot of momentum going into this.”

-A steady model of consistent excellence, Cole went 15-4 with 222 strikeouts while leading the AL in ERA (2.63) and innings (209).
-He made 33 starts and finished with a flourish, throwing a two-hit shutout at Toronto in his final outing.
+Cole allowed no more than two runs in 26 of his 33 starts — best in the majors.
+He went 15-4 with 222 strikeouts while leading the AL in ERA (2.63) and innings (209).
+He finished with a flourish, too, throwing a two-hit shutout at Toronto in his final outing.

 “It makes me tremendously proud that I feel that I'm holding up my end of the bargain in terms of those great players and those great legacies,” said the 33-year-old Cole, who signed a $324 million contract with New York in December 2019.
 “I'm contributing to the overall brand of what we do.”